atkelley/RockAltar/README.md

 # RockAltar

-RockAltar is a music website that displays articles, videos, podcasts and album reviews.
-Material can be search by category and genre.
+RockAltar is a music website mockup that displays articles, videos, podcasts and album reviews that can b searched by category or genre.

-RockAltar also sports a CMS Admin site for users to create new content with.
-Visitors can create a new account, create & edit content and comments.
-Admins have more options to control the look and function of the site.
+RockAltar also sports a CMS Admin site on the backend for users to create and manage content.
+Visitors can create a new account, create & edit posts and comments.
+Admins have further options to control the look and function of the site.

 RockAltar uses PHP, HTML with Bootstrap 3 and is deployed through Heroku with the ClearDB MySQL plugin on the backend.